 As well as our main Church project, we also support several other charities with smaller sums, collected after communion services at the church.

-The charities being supported in 2014 are as given below.
+The charities we supported in 2014 are given below.
 Clicking on a title will open a new tab containing the web page of the relevant charity.

 December 2013 / January 2014: British Heart Foundation

 The vision of the British Heart Foundation is of a world in which people do not die prematurely of heart disease.
 They hope to achieve this through pioneering research, vital prevention activity and ensuring quality care and support for everyone living with heart disease.
 When you have a vision that big in mind, it helps to set some milestones along the way.
 That's why they've set a number of objectives to guide their day-to-day work.
 But they can't do any of it alone.
 They are working alongside government, other health charities, health professionals and thousands of dedicated supporters to beat heart disease.
 Everybody has a part to play.
 Within a generation, they aim to: reduce cardiovascular disease in the UK to one of the lowest levels in Europe.
 Within a decade, they aim to half the number of people under 75 who die from cardiovascular disease, make sure at least two thirds of people under 75 survive a heart attack, reduce heart-related deaths in all UK local authority areas to the current level in South East England or below, reverse the increase in childhood obesity.